Contact Us

 Infrastructure fragility

 Modern infrastructure is fragile.
-The ubiquity of cloud platforms and third-party providers, and the persistence of legacy systems, opens up multiple points of failure.
+The ubiquity of cloud platforms and third-party providers, and the persistence of legacy systems, creates numerous points of failure.
 Supply chain attacks hit 58% of UK financial firms in 2024, showing how a single weakness can cause disruption, damage, and costly downtime across critical services.

 Insurability and trust

-Cyber insurance in the UK has become more costly and selective, with pay-outs reaching £197m in 2024.
+Cyber insurance in the UK has become more costly and selective, with payouts reaching £197m in 2024.
 Insurers expect evidence of adequate controls, while stakeholders demand confidence that organisations are acknowledging risk.
-Without proper visibility, protection, and governance, your security posture is weak, eroding insurer trust.
+Without readiness you are weak, which can lower trust, impact assurance, and block investment.

 Manage cyber risk